Codecademy/docs/content/python/concepts/dates/dates.md

 Python has a built-in module called [datetime](https://docs.python.org/3/library/datetime.html) that can be used to create and modify `datetime` objects.

-Because the module comes built-in with Python, installation is not required, but we do need to import it at top of a Python file.
+Because the module comes built-in with Python, installation is not required, but we do need to import it at the top of a Python file.

 ## Syntax